gaturama/Gaturama/README.md

 ### Gabriel **`System Analyst Developer Student`**

-I'm on the 3/5 stage of the college, growing up with Javascript frameworks
+I'm on the 3/5 stage of the college, growing up with OPP C#
-- Learning TypeScript, Python OOP and OOP C#
+- Learning TypeScript and Python OOP

 ---